-The SZSE and SSE instituted other initiatives concerning CSR, but their starting times do not coincide with the Connect programs.
+The SZSE and SSE instituted other initiatives concerning CSR, but their starting times did not coincide with the Connect programs.
 In 2006, the SZSE published an initiative urging all its listed firms to become actively involved in CSR, establish a system to promote CSR activities, and disclose information related to CSR activities.
 Since then, the SZSE has periodically inspected and assessed how listed firms perform on CSR.
 In 2008, the SSE launched a campaign encouraging listed firms to disclose environmental assessments in their annual reports and requiring them to disclose an environmental incident if it would affect their stock price or if an environmental authority lists them as a seriously polluting enterprise.
-In 2018, the CSRC mandated all listed firms (not just those in the Connect program) to provide ESG information in their annual reports (we show that the Connect program affected ES ratings prior to this, ruling out better availability of CSR information in 2018 as a confounding factor).
+In 2018, the CSRC mandated all listed firms (not just those in the Connect program) to provide ESG information in their annual reports.